mustafizur-r/mustafizur-r/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=MustafizurRU&color=brightgreen)

-I'm a Master's student at the Nara Institute of Science and Technology, Japan, with a background in Information and Communication Engineering.
+I'm a Master's student at the Nara Institute of Science and Technology, Japan, with a background in Information Science.
 My work focuses on leveraging AI, AR, and VR technologies to enhance physical therapy, medical training, and rehabilitation.
 I have a passion for developing innovative solutions that combine software engineering, computer vision, and interactive media design.

 ### 🔧 Technologies & Tools